ccristianoviedo/winesS/README.md

-                                                       WINES
+# WINES STORE

+        E-commerce store developed in REACT, dedicated to the sale of wines of different characteristics
+## LOGO
 ![t_onwine-logo_10](https://user-images.githubusercontent.com/88980129/167259587-2fd0bc67-cf44-4bbf-9bf0-93056cae5917.png)

-## WINES STORE

-        E-commerce store developed in REACT, dedicated to the sale of wines of different characteristics
 ## Basics of the project

 The fundamental objective of this project is the development of an e-commerce page with the REACT library.
 In our case we developed a page dedicated to the sale of wines, in which the list of products and their details are shown, being able to filter them by categories.